ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

-# Lab: Add SocSave Sharing
+# Lab: Add Social Sharing

 In this lab you will use Capacitor to access a native API.
 Specifically, the social sharing APIs on iOS and Android devices.